-- determine the actuarial present value of the obligations for prepaid tuition contracts purchased through June 30, 2013, and compare such liabilities with the value of the assets associated with the program as of that same date; and - analyze the factors which caused the deficit/surplus to change since the prior actuarial valuation.
+- Determine the actuarial present value of the obligations for prepaid tuition contracts purchased through June 30, 2014, and compare such liabilities with the value of the assets associated with the program as of that same date; and - Analyze the factors which caused the deficit/surplus to change since the prior actuarial valuation.

-This report summarizes those results and, for illustrative purposes, also presents the results of a continuing business model.
-Finally the report also presents the impact of variances in the rate of tuition and fee increases as well as the rate of investment return on assets.
+This report summarizes those results and, for illustrative purposes, also presents the results of a closed group business model.
+Finally, the report also presents the impact of variances in the rate of tuition and fee increases as well as the rate of investment return on assets.

-In addition, the report provides summaries of the member data, financial data, plan provisions, and actuarial assumptions and methods.
+In addition, the report provides summaries of the member data, financial data, plan provisions and actuarial assumptions and methods.

-The actuarial assumptions and methods, with the exception of the discount rate assumption used for this June 30, 2013, actuarial soundness valuation are consistent with the assumptions and methods used for the June 30, 2012, actuarial soundness valuation.
-The change in the discount rate assumption is discussed below.
+The actuarial assumptions and methods, with the exception of the tuition and fee increase assumption used for this June 30, 2014, actuarial soundness valuation are consistent with the assumptions and methods used for the June 30, 2013, actuarial soundness valuation.
+The change in the tuition and fee increase assumption is discussed below.